xiaohw7/cgmoi/README.md

   * Ensure pin securing removeable shaft is secured, send '14' to suspend Cg task and start Gyro and Motor tasks.

   * Gyro and Motor tasks will run simultaneously and angular acceleration values can be read from serial monitor.
+Motor will spin back and forth to allow gyro to measure acceleration values.
+Once measurement process is finished, average acceleration will be displayed on serial monitor along with "Finish recording" message.
+User has 10 seconds before recording process starts again.

-User should record down angular acceleration values with and without satellite mounted.
+  * User should record down angular acceleration values with and without satellite mounted.
 Refer to "Calculations" section for the equations to obtain MOI.

 7. While running Gyro and Motor task, user can also send command to suspend Gyro and Motor task and resume Cg task to return to reading values from linear actuators.

-## Points to take note

-- Before raising/lowering linear actuators, user must remember to remove screw securing removeable shaft is removed.

-- When lowering top plate, user should stand by and make sure removeable shaft enters designated slot correctly.

-- Before measuring MOI, ensure screw securing removeable shaft is tightened to prevent any play when motor is turning.

-- Before measuring MOI, it is recommended to position gyro chip above red tape.
-User can rotate top plate a set number of steps using Stepper_motor_driver2.ino.

-- There is a tendency for SPDT relay supplying power to stepper motor to get stuck in the close position despite the LED light being off and signal sent to it to disconnect.
-This may be because relay is only rated for 30V while power supply is at 36V.
-Tapping the blue box on the relay would help to disconnect it.
-User can tell if power had been disconnected by observing light on stepper motor driver.

-- For reference, stepper motor driver set to 800 pulses/round, acceleration is set to 13000, and max speed is set to 39000, resultant angular acceleration should be 570-650 deg/sec^2.

-- If load cell readings become inaccurate, try running "Calibration" example and obtain calibration values for each individual load cell and input into the code.

-- If there is a need to stop measurements/linear actuators/ stepper motor immediately, unplug Arduino to "Emergency Stop".

 ## Commands to send